 Hundreds of thousands of Philadelphia residents ride on buses operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) every day, and thousands more take trips on commercial buses operated by companies like Greyhound.
 Accidents are bound to happen, and when they do, they often cause severe injuries to those involved.

 If reckless or careless behavior by a bus driver, their employer, or anyone associated with the transportation company led to a collision, you should talk with a Philadelphia bus accident lawyer as soon as possible.
-At Ostroff Injury Law, our seasoned attorneys are not afraid to take on private bus companies or public government entities like SEPTA to protect your legal rights.
+At Ostroff Godshall Injury and Accident Lawyers, our seasoned attorneys are not afraid to take on private bus companies or public government entities like SEPTA to protect your legal rights.
 We will fight tirelessly on your behalf to get you the money you deserve.

 Who is at Fault for a Philadelphia Bus Wreck?